-The company targets pre 16-year-old teens to get them to do peer to peer marketing then lie about mothers providing their consent.
-But that is minor compared to the fact that the supposedly ethical founder stole the name from small business and paid them later for its use.
+The company targets pre-16-year-old teens to get them to do peer-to-peer marketing and then lie about mothers providing their consent.
+But that is minor compared to the fact that the supposedly ethical founder stole the name from small businesses and paid them later for its use.

 There are also a lot of allegations about the company’s status and other issues.
 There are supposed to be lawsuits filed against the company but we have not seen any verifiable records to prove that accusation true.

 We have no problem with the owner paying the original Body Shop businesswomen some money for the name but the details behind that action may cause us some concern.